-Applications are accepted for Fall and Spring semesters and are reviewed on a rolling admissions basis.
+Applications are accepted for both the Fall and Spring semesters, and are reviewed on a rolling admissions basis.
 Admissions decisions are typically made within three weeks of receipt of a completed application package.

-Admitted students will receive a formal acceptance package that includes a confirmation agreement, housing, and merit-based scholarship information.
+Admitted students will receive a formal acceptance package that includes a confirmation agreement, housing information, and merit-based scholarship information.

 Financial Aid & Scholarships*